 How do you get to know someone?

 In order to know someone, you have to spend time with them!
-That's why, through out our training schools, we choose to intentionally set aside time each day to spend with only God.
-These times are often referred to, not just in YWAM but also in Christian circles, as “quiet times.”
+That's why, through out our training schools, we choose to intentionally set aside time each day to spend with just God.
+These times are often referred to, not just in YWAM but in christian circles, as, "quiet times".
 The hope is that each person who comes through would see the value of having this time and continue it beyond their time in a training school.

 The Music We Choose